liquid-rocketry-illinois/RCP-Host/RCP.md

 #### Heartbeat Specifics

-When heartbeats are enabled, both the host and target shall expect to receive a heartbeat from the other at least as often as the specified interval.
+When heartbeats are enabled, the target shall expect to receive a heartbeat from the host at least as often as the specified interval.
 If the target does not receive a heartbeat from the host in the specified interval, it should assume communications to the host have been lost irrecoverably, and the programmed emergency stop procedure should be activated.
-It is up to the host to decide what to do on loss of heartbeats.
+On receiving a heartbeat from the host, the target will respond with the normal test state response packet, which the host can treat as a heartbeat from the target if needed.

 ### Response